10 Black Friday Marketing Tips for Instagram

 If you have a hero product that continuously flies off the shelves, now’s the time to showcase it in your Black Friday marketing posts on Instagram!

-Not only does this let your followers know what your most popular products are, but you’ll be sharing testimonials or showing your product in action, so it perfect for helping undecided shoppers convert into customers.
+Not only does this let your followers know what your most popular products are, but you’re also sharing testimonials or showing your product in action, so it’s perfect for converting undecided shoppers into customers.

 Just remember to always legally repost UGC content and ask for permission before sharing.
 If you’re not sure how to do it, we have a whole blog post on how to search for and legally repost UGC!